Statistical Molecule Counting in Super-Resolution Fluorescence Microscopy: Towards Quantitative Nanoscopy: Case Study: Alexa 647

 where $W_{-1}$ is the branch of the Lambert-$W$ function whose range contains the interval $(-\infty,-1/e)$ of the real line (see, e.g., \cite{corless_lambertw_1996} for a definition and a review of some properties of this function).
 This consideration shows that even though the inner model in Figure \ref{fig:model-alexa} depends on three independent parameters ($\geop$, $\geob$, and $\poi$), only two free parameters, namely $\theta_1$ and $\theta_3$, remain in the second-order description.
 This must be taken into account when formulating and conducting the optimization routine for the pseudo log-likelihood \eqref{eq:pseudologlikelihood} used to estimate the model parameters.

 \paragraph{Invariance under thinning.} There is another remarkable feature of this inner model choice that deserves to be highlighted.
 In Section \ref{sec:thinning}, we derived how thinning -- the independent loss of photons with a certain probability -- affects the parameters $\theta = (\theta_1, \theta_2, \theta_3)$, and we concluded that $\theta_1$ is transformed to $\theta_1' = p_\mathrm{d}\, \theta_1$ while $\theta_2$ and $\theta_3$ are left untouched.
-Interestingly, we can make a much stronger statement for our model of Alexa 647. \begin{lemma}{}{} The parametric family of the distribution $Y$ for Alexa 647 is left invariant by thinning. \end{lemma}
+Interestingly, we can make a much stronger statement for our model of Alexa 647.

+\begin{lemma}{}{alexainvariance} The parametric family of the distribution $Y$ for Alexa 647 is left invariant by thinning.
+More precisely, the thinned process $Y' \sim \mathrm{Bin}(Y, p_\mathrm{d})$ obeys equations \eqref{eq:negbin} and \eqref{eq:microrandomvariables} defining $Y$ if the parameter $p$ is replaced by